mimesis-inria/SofaCV/README.md

 ### Contribution guidelines ###

+* __Contributing to SofaCV:__
+    SofaCV has 2 main branches, __master__ and __develop__. both branches are protected, and you need to create pull (merge) requests to contribute to the codebase. merge requests are made against develop, except for __FAST-MERGE__ labelled PRs that are merged against both master and develop. merged PRs in develop are merged back into master once they've proven themselves stable enough

 * __Coding styles:__
-    SofaCV is developped using a (slightly) modified Google / gnu codestyle.
+    SofaCV is developped using a (slightly) modified Google / gnu C++ codestyle.
 To contribute, please try to respect this indentation.
 The following clang-format style can be set in qtCreator's beautifier plugin if you want:
 ```
 BasedOnStyle: Google,
 UseTab: Never,